austin-taylor/pixyll/_posts/2016-07-08-convert-xml-to-pandas-dataframe.md

 ---
 Convert XML file into a pandas dataframe.

 I found a lot of examples on the internet of how to convert XML into DataFrames, but each example was very tailored.
-Our version will take in any XML file and format the headers properly.
+Our version will take in most XML data and format the headers properly.
+Some customization may be required depending on your data structure.

 For this example, we're going to convert [a User Agent tracker XML feed](http://www.user-agents.org/allagents.xml)